proddata/crate/docs/sql/statements/create-table.rst

 ..
 SEEALSO::

-   For more information, see :ref:`sql-ddl-generated-columns`.
+   For more information, see :ref:`ddl-generated-columns`.

+.. _sql-create-table-table-constraints:

 Table constraints
 ~~~~~~~~~~~~~~~~~